⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 💰 How NOW Makes Money

-• Revenue is primarily generated through subscription software sales, accounting for approximately 97% of total revenue, with the remainder from professional services.
+• Revenue is predominantly generated from recurring subscription software sales (approximately 97%), with the remainder from professional services.

-• ServiceNow serves a diverse clientele across government, financial services, healthcare, manufacturing, retail, and technology sectors.
+• ServiceNow serves diverse sectors globally, such as government, financial services, healthcare, manufacturing, retail, and technology.

 Revenue Breakdown